 These two books were essential holiday reading for me.
 Originally published in 1948, “The Sowing And The Harvest” was the story of the growth of the Crosville bus company, written by W J Crosland Taylor, the youngest son of it’s original founder, George Crosland Taylor.
 The company was originally a Chester based car importing company that decided to improve it’s fortunes in 1911 (motor cars then being merely a rich man’s toy) by commencing a bus service between Chester & Ellesmere Port, taking advantage of the fact that a journey by train between the two involved a change (as indeed, it still does, though both train services are now much more frequent).
 The car business would subsequently be ditched and the bus network expanded rapidly to cover a large portion of Cheshire, reaching into neighbouring Lancashire in Warrington, Widnes & Liverpool, and an even greater chunk of North Wales, including becoming the main bus company on the all important North Wales coast corridor, heading west from Chester, out through Rhyl, Llandudno, Bangor and onto Anglesey.

 “The Sowing And The Harvest” was published just before nationalisation and W.J is full of gloom over this.
 But things initially didn’t turn out so bad, with the state placing very little interference into the running of the company.
-This persuaded W.J to write a sequal to his first book, which would be entitled “State Owned Without Tears” published in 1953 and thus providing a very detailed account over those four years.
+This persuaded W.J to write a sequel to his first book, which would be entitled “State Owned Without Tears” published in 1953 and thus providing a very detailed account over those five years.
 Both books were republished in 1987, which is how I obtained my two copies.
 I haven’t read these since first purchasing them in the early nineties, so it’s been interesting reading the perspective of a manager from the forties & fifties within the territory that his company once operated.

 Since the books were written, Crosville would subsequently become part of the National Bus Company (NBC), by which time the good times for the bus industry had well and truly past.
 1986 saw the company split into two, Crosville England and Crosville Wales, in time for the deregulation of the bus industry in October of that year.
 The privatisation of the two companies followed a complex course, which I’ll refer to throughout this blog but basically, the vast majority of both companies have become part of Arriva, ironically a company formed from a car dealership (Cowie) who spread into buses (by the acquisition of coach company Grey Green with the purchase of the George Ewer group) and found them to be more viable than the highly competitive world of selling cars.
 Shades of Crosville’s origins?